 What to do

 As always, read your homeowner’s insurance policy’s declaration page very carefully.
-If you’ve invested a lot of time and money in landscaping your home you may want to compare quotes from an insurer that covers landscaping, or add additional coverage in the form of endorsements and riders to your existing policy.
+If you’ve invested a lot of time and money in landscaping insurance for your home you may want to compare quotes from an insurer that covers landscaping insurance, or add additional coverage in the form of endorsements and riders to your existing policy.
 Endorsements to a standard policy can increase the per item limit for each damaged plant while riders can protect against wind, storm and hail damage.